Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Proposed Methodology

-The grouping of indexes, established to enable meaningful comparisons, is summarized in Table \ref{tab1}.
-The time periods assigned to each group (Group 1: Summer, Group 2: Winter, Group 3: Spring) are carefully selected to align with the practical applications of climate indexes.
-For example, CDD is widely used to estimate energy demand during the summer cooling season, whereas HDD is frequently used to assess heating requirements in the winter \citep{r15}.
-Regarding precipitation, its timing plays a critical role in agricultural productivity. \citet{r16} highlight that crop yields are especially sensitive to rainfall during the rainy season, whereas \citet{r17} show that precipitation before harvest often negatively impacts crop yields.
-Therefore, for the precipitation group, index comparisons are conducted for the spring months to encompass the rainy season preceding the general harvest period of most crops.
+The comparison is structured across three groups (see Table \ref{tab1}).
+The time periods assigned to each group are carefully selected to align with the practical applications of climate indexes.
+Specifically, the summer period is used for warm-weather indexes (CDD-T90), reflecting their role in modeling cooling-related energy demand, while the winter period is considered for cold-weather indexes (HDD-T10), which are commonly used to assess heating requirements \citep{r15}.
+For precipitation-related indexes (PRE-P), the spring months are selected to capture the rainy season preceding the general harvest period of most crops, as precipitation timing plays a critical role in agricultural productivity \citep{r16, r17}.
 The dependence between the indexes is analyzed using the Spearman rank correlation coefficient \citep{r18}, while distributional comparisons are conducted through the Anderson-Darling (A-D) test \citep{r65}.

-The A-D test is chosen over the more commonly known Kolmogorov-Smirnov test because the former is more sensitive to the tails of the distribution \citep{r66}, making it particularly suitable in applications involving climate indexes, where extreme weather conditions often play a critical role in determining outcomes.
+Mainly, the focus is on testing the performances of indexes within the weather-derivative framework and comparing their outcomes.
+For this purpose, the payoffs of weather derivative contracts are analyzed using underlying variables derived from both the WBIs and ACI components.
+This approach permits to investigate whether the indexes exhibit similar financial performance in market-based applications, thereby extending their potential utility beyond the agricultural sector.